TIBCOSoftware/snappydata/docs/configuring_cluster/configure_launch_cluster.md

 <a id="storeplan"></a>
 #### Planning Storage Capacity
-SnappyData is optimized for managing all the data in the memory.
+TIBCO ComputeDB is optimized for managing all the data in the memory.
 When data cannot fit in the memory, it automatically overflows the data to disk.
 To achieve the highest possible performance, we recommend you go through this exercise below.
 The capacity required is dependent on several variables such as input data format, the data types in use, use of indexes, number of redundant copies in the cluster, cardinality of the individual columns (compression ratio can vary a lot) and so on.

 A general rule of thumb for compressed data (say Parquet) is to configure about **1.5X** the compressed size on disk.
 Else, you can also use the following steps:

 1. Define your external tables to access the data sources.
-This only creates catalog entries in SnappyData. </br>For example,  when loading data from a folder with data in CSV format, you can do the following using the [Snappy Shell](/howto/use_snappy_shell.md):
+This only creates catalog entries in TIBCO ComputeDB. </br>For example,  when loading data from a folder with data in CSV format, you can do the following using the [Snappy Shell](/howto/use_snappy_shell.md):

         create external table t1 using csv options(inferSchema 'true', header 'true', path '<some folder or file containing the CSV data>') ;